+Tuition Waivers are state legislated waivers of all or a part of a student’s tuition at state supported institutions of higher education, based upon legislated criteria.
 Generally, the Washington state legislature allows the individual community and technical colleges to determine whether to make tuition waivers available to their students.
 The Board of Trustees of South Puget Sound Community College made the decision in the Spring of 1995 to discontinue the State Employee, Vietnam and Persian Gulf Tuition Waivers and has not made a provision for subsequent tuition waivers.
-The only exception is the the Washington State legislated tuition waiver for the dependents (spouses and children) of deceased/100% disabled veterans.
+One of the few exceptions is the Washington State legislature mandated tuition waiver for the dependents (spouses and children) of deceased/100% disabled veterans.
 Additional information regarding this waiver is available from the Veterans Office.

 2011 Mottman Rd SW

 Muskogee, OK 74402-8888